Conquering Cancer Initiative

 The knowledge and therapeutic approaches that emerge from these efforts will provide a powerful set of tools to treat a broad array of cancers, not just the five targets but also many others.
 Our vision is to make current generations the last to ever see cancer as anything more than a diagnosis.

 Some cancers can be effectively treated, especially if detected early, and others are now more akin to manageable chronic conditions thanks to advances in medicine.
-There remain five types that have failed to see similar improvements in overall survival rates.
+There remain several types that have failed to see similar improvements in overall survival rates.
+Salk Cancer Center is taking on five of them.

 - The Challenge: Glioblastoma can be a particularly frightening diagnosis; with even the best care, most people will survive approximately 15 months after diagnosis and approximately 10 percent will survive five years or longer.
 Removing glioblastoma tumors via surgery can provide some relief, but some cancerous cells can remain and new tumors will grow again.